bogadrian/gatsby-final/src/posts/park-your-tir.md

 Maybe I will do it next.

 The app contains lots of files.
 Components, Redux files, Saga files.
 It is big for me.
-I worked for more than 2 months on it.
+I worked for more than 3 months on it.

 But I have a regular job so I built it on my spare time.
 I am really satisfied with what I managed to build!

 To be honest, one year ago, when I was already thinking if I would ever be able to build such an app, I didn’t believe that I would!

 Of course, my code is not a senior developer code.
 It may be ugly and sometimes too cumbersome.

 That means I still have a lot to learn.
-Therefore, I am looking forward to the next steps with confidence now just because of the way I managed to come!
+Therefore, I am looking forward to the next steps on my would be developer path, with confidence now just because of the ways I managed to come!

-Mine is a pure passion!
+Anyway, mine is a pure passion!
 I am pretty old and therefore I am aware it will be hard to find a job as a dev, no matter how good I am or I will become.

 I am not thinking of that!
 I just enjoy my ability to build such a thing now!
 And I am looking forward to some freelancing work.